adeo/ingress-autoswagger/README.md

 ## Development & Build

-0. The tool written in simple Go language, so one that you need it to have installed Go.
+1. The tool written in simple Go language, so one that you need is to have installed Go.
-1. Install dependencies
+1. Install dependencies `go get -u github.com/gobuffalo/packr/packr`
-go get -u github.com/gobuffalo/packr/packr
-2. Build with packr (syntax the same with typical 'go build' command) packr build .
+1. Build with packr (syntax the same with typical 'go build' command) `packr build .`

 ## Maintainers

-Dmitrii Sugrobov @voborgus
+* Dmitrii Sugrobov @voborgus

-Nikita Medvedev @MisterRnobe
+* Nikita Medvedev @MisterRnobe

-Stanislav Myachenkov @smyachenkov
+* Stanislav Myachenkov @smyachenkov